phts/RC/firmware/pc-and-akai/README.md

 ## Ping

 This modification determines if PC is disconnected.
-Firmware is sending "PING" string to PC via serial port every minute.
+Firmware is sending "PING" string to PC via serial port every 3 minutes.
 Driver responds with "PONG" string.
 If PC is disconnected then all LEDs are turn off.

 [mcy 74066]: https://www.datasheetarchive.com/pdf/download.php?id=10e21403acd8e45d1c1a31d420988ef8e63843&type=M